goadesign/clue/log/README.md

 ## Structured Logging

-The logging function `Print`, `Debug`, `Info` and `Error` each accept a context, a message and a variadic number of arguments.
+The logging function `Print`, `Debug`, `Info`, `Error` and `Fatal` each accept a context, a message and a variadic number of arguments.
 The variadic arguments consist of alternating keys and values. `log` also makes it possible to build up the log context with a series of key-value pairs via the `With` function and to set default key-value pairs that should always be logged via the `WithKeyVal` option.
 The following example shows how to leverage structured logging:

 ```go